Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 Once the Primal Guardians are down, Tyrande sounds the Horn of Cenarius, and Furion awakens.

 {% figure [caption:"Well, thank you for [telling us](https://tvtropes.org/pmwiki/pmwiki.php/Main/ThatMakesMeFeelAngry) this angers you greatly, Furion!
-How else would we know?"] %}
+How else would we know?
+By the tone of your voice?"] %}
 ![The Awakening of Stormrage](/assets/wr/20240520210213_1.jpg)
 {% endfigure %}